ECE445L/ECE445L-F22-Lab2/README.md

 ### 0.1 HW

-The HW folder should contain your schematic and board files for your PCB or circuits.
+The `hw` folder should contain your schematic and board files for your PCB or circuits.
 In labs 1-5 and 10, you will be creating schematics for your circuit in EAGLE.
 A setup tutorial can be found [here](https://www.shawnvictor.net/autodesk-eagle.html).

 <br>

 ### 0.2 SW

-The SW folder should contain your application firmware and software written for the lab.
+The `sw` folder should contain your application firmware and software written for the lab.
 The SW/inc folder contains firmware drivers written for you by Professor Valvano.
 Feel free to write your own (in fact, in some labs, you may be required to write your own).

-You can place any other source files in the SW/ folder.
+You can place any other source files in the `sw/` folder.
 TAs will look at the files you create and/or modify for software quality and for running your project.

 <br>